pablodecm/phd_thesis/src/101_chapter_1.md

 related with the scalar $H$ field (and Higgs boson) are discussed later independently.

-In addition providing a mechanism that lead to mass terms for the weak force bosons, additional interaction of the various fermion field with the scalar field $\phi$ can explain their masses.
+In addition to providing a mechanism that leads to mass terms for the weak force bosons, additional interaction of the various fermion fields with the scalar field $\phi$ can explain their masses.
 These gauge invariant terms are generally referred to as Yukawa interaction, and correspond to the following Lagrangian terms:
 $$